MoustaphaElPsyCongroo/holberton-simple_shell/README.md

 ## _Introduction_

-A Shell is the software program that provides a user interface to access OS services. its is a command-line interpreter.
-This respository contains simple shell team project for holberton school.
-This shell works on : interactive and non interactive mode.
+A Shell is the software program that provides a user interface to access OS services.
+It is a command-line interpreter.
+This respository contains Simple Shell, our team project at Holberton School.
+This shell works on **interactive** and **non interactive** mode.

 The aim of this projet was to make us comprehend how a shell works. what environment is, the difference between functions and system calls and how to create processes.

 ## Allowed functions used
 - access (man 2 access)
 - chdir (man 2 chdir)